 New iterations of gaming consoles come out more often than they used to.
 Microsoft and Sony both released 2.0 versions of their current generation systems.
 Xbox One evolved into the Xbox One S. The PS4 evolved into the PS4 Pro.

 Why the upgrade?
 New TV tech!
 The original systems weren’t designed to support 4k/HDR picture modes.

 What does this mean for you and the industry?
 It might mean constantly pushing the boundaries.
 By the time a game goes live, it’ll be time to start thinking about the next iteration of gaming technology.

-It might also mean a lot of porting and backwards compatibility opportunities.
+It might also mean a lot of porting and backward compatibility opportunities.